siditaduli/siditaduli/README.md

 📚 8+ years of experience in research

-🔝 15+ years of experience as a Java programming Trainer
+🔝 15+ years of experience as a Programming Trainer in University

 ## Personal Website and Social Networks